Maca powder: its benefits

 Maca is renowned for its many benefits, particularly in the field of bodybuilding.
 Thanks to its protein and essential amino acid content, it helps rebuild muscles after exercise.
 Also, its richness in vitamins and minerals such as iron and calcium helps prevent deficiencies and support physical performance.
 Maca is also a natural source of energy, ideal for improving endurance and reducing fatigue during intense training sessions.
 As an adaptogenic plant, it promotes better stress management, which can be beneficial for optimising recovery and avoiding injury.
 Including maca in your diet can therefore be an asset if you do sport and you're looking to improve your performance and keep your muscles in good health.

-Stéphanie Catrysse - Naturopath (FENA-certified), well-being massage and lymphatic drainage practitioner and personal development consultant.
+Stéphanie Catrysse – Naturopath (certified by FENA), wellness massage practitioner, lymphatic drainage therapist and personal development advisor.

-Passionate about alternative medicine, she takes a holistic approach to health.
+Passionate about natural medicine, she practices with a holistic approach to health.